-Fluor’s 3rd Gen Modular Execution℠ technology focuses on optimizing the layout of facilities and on moving a significant portion of site work to module yards in an attempt to reduce field labor costs.
+Fluor’s modular execution approach focuses on optimizing the layout of facilities and on moving a significant portion of site work to module yards in an attempt to reduce field labor costs.
 Fluor understands the unique set of challenges for modularizing rotating and reciprocating machinery.

 Unlike conventional modules that are installed on a concrete foundation, rotating and reciprocating machinery is installed and supported by a steel structure.
 Steel used in modules has lower stiffness and damping than concrete, which necessitates the evaluation of structural response on the mounted machinery and implementation of special analytical and design measures.